-Art at Key Stage 3

 Term 2: Our spring term is again split up into two different projects; printmaking and Ceramics.
 Pupils will be exploring a specific theme from which they will create designs that can be used to produce prints and ceramic work.
 They will learn how to create print backgrounds along with a variety of printmaking techniques such as polyprinting, Collograph, Monoprinting and lino.
 In ceramics our year 8 pupils will learn basic clay based techniques including slab work, coiling, engraving and decoration.
 They will use these skills to design and create a final ceramics piece based on the project theme.

-Term 3: In the final term our pupils will design and create work based on the selected theme.
+Term 3: Design and Make art challenge.
+In the final term our pupils will design and create work based on the selected theme.
 In the past students have produced a wide range of 2D and 3D work which is displayed.
 Previous themes have included Nostalgia, The Circus, Planet Love and various cultures.

 Pupils will spend the two terms of the year experiencing Mini taster projects in all GCSE options (Photography, Art, Textiles and Graphics).Each discipline is as follows: